A subcopula characterization of dependence for the Multivariate Bernoulli Distribution: Introduction

 In \cite{bib5A} it is discussed that many of the convenient properties of copulas do not carry over from the continuous to the discrete case, because the underlying copula is not unique, but according to \cite{bib5} there is a unique subcopula, and that is the reason why this paper focuses on leveraging subcopulas to characterize the dependence within the MBD, offering a framework to better understand and quantify dependence of all orders (pairwise, three-wise, four-wise, etc.)

+In particular, \cite{vanEs2025} emphasize that with discrete margins the copula is generally non-unique and likelihood-based inference relies on inclusion–exclusion rectangle probabilities rather than densities (and may be affected by ties), proposing tau-informed initialization and computationally efficient ML estimation for Gaussian copulas with discrete data.
+The present contribution is complementary by directly working with the unique subcopula induced by Multivariate Bernoulli data and provides an explicit, compatibility-preserving characterization of dependence parameters/measures across all interaction orders for binary margins.
 The present work introduces a formal subcopula-based characterization of the dependence structure within the MBD, and illustrates its usefulness to tackle the compatibility problem of building multivariate models in terms of lower dimension marginals.

 This work provides a systematic approach for analyzing the joint dependence of multivariate binary data, with potential applications in fields ranging from genetics to econometrics where binary outcomes are prevalent.
 The results presented here not only contribute to the theoretical understanding of subcopulas but also offer practical tools for applied statistics and data analysis, and Julia programming \cite{bib6} code is provided for their computational implementation and application.